pradeephubgit/questdb.io/docs/reference/configuration.md

 ## Docker

-This section describes how configure QuestDB server settings when running QuestDB in a Docker container.
+This section describes how to configure QuestDB server settings when running QuestDB in a Docker container.
 A command to run QuestDB via Docker with default interfaces is as follows: